 A longitudinal study from the Seattle Midlife Women’s Health Study found that overnight cortisol elevation during the menopause transition was driven by reproductive hormonal changes — not by psychosocial stress (Woods et al., 2009).
 Women with greater hormonal fluctuation showed higher overnight cortisol independent of perceived stress, life events, or mood.
 This is an important distinction: the 3am wake has a hormonal substrate, not a psychological one.

 More recent data shows that nocturnal wakes are accompanied by measurable cortisol spikes — each arousal event pairs with a pulse of cortisol release (Zhang et al., 2024).
-In a perimenopausal woman whose HPA axis is already disinhibited, these pulses are larger and more frequent, and each one makes returning to sleep harder.
+In a perimenopausal woman whose HPA axis is already disinhibited, these pulses may be larger and more frequent, and each one makes returning to sleep harder.

 The reason the wake tends to cluster around 3am is that this is the window where the melatonin-cortisol crossover occurs — melatonin output is declining while cortisol is beginning its pre-dawn rise.
 When HPA axis regulation is weakened, that crossover happens earlier, and the cortisol rise is steeper.
 The mismatch can trigger arousal.